RaoOfPhysics/R-in-Jupyter-with-Binder/README.md

 Want to learn more?
 Check out the [Test and Code podcast](http://testandcode.com/) hosted by [Brian Okken](https://github.com/okken).

+### Why test with pytest?

+pytest is the most comprehensive and scalable testing framework that I know of.
+I am biased, but I continue to be impressed with how nimble, powerful, and easy it is to work with.
+It makes me want to write tests.
+For the purposes of this demo repository it is also important as it allows for writing tests that use papermill (papermill's `execute_notebook` is only accessible through the [Python API](http://papermill.readthedocs.io/en/latest/usage.html#execute-via-the-python-api)).

+There are testing frameworks in R, most notably [testthat](https://github.com/r-lib/testthat), which I assume are good.
+So I would encourage you to explore those as well.

 ## Automating testing alongside development with CI

 Assuming that you're using Git to develop your analysis code then you can have a continuous integration service (such as [Travis CI](https://travis-ci.org/) or [CircleCI](https://circleci.com/)) automatically test your code in a fresh environment every time you push to GitHub.
 Testing with CI is a great way to know that your analysis code is working exactly as expected in a reproducible environment from installation all the way through execution as you develop, revise, and improve it.
 To start off with I would recommend using Travis CI (it is the easiest to get up and running).